This app will let you deepfake your own voice for podcasting purposes

 Mason, who cofounded Groupon more than a decade ago, created Descript in 2017 as a spinoff from his previous startup, an audio tour app called Detour.
 In the process of creating audio tours, Detour built its own tools that would let editors modify audio by editing a speech-to-text transcript.
 Delete a stray word or jumbled sentence from the transcript, for instance, and it will vanish from the audio recording as well.
 This turned out to be pretty useful for podcast editing, which is now the main application for Descript’s Windows and Mac software.

 Overdub is supposed to address the biggest missing piece in Descript’s “word processor for audio” concept, letting users generate new words in addition to just deleting or shuffling existing ones.
-In a demo, Mason showed me how he could type into a voice actress’ existing transcript to synthesize new audio that matched her voice.
+In a demo, Mason showed me how he could type into a voice actress’s existing transcript to synthesize new audio that matched her voice.
 When limited to a single word or a short phrase, it sounded just like the real thing.

 “It will not only generate speech, but it’ll do it in a way where it’s trying to do a tonal connect-the-dots between the audio that came before and after,” Mason says.